pangea-it/deployWithHelm/README.md

 Name                  | Required
 -------------         | -------------
 token                 | Yes.
 Defaults to `GITHUB_TOKEN`
 build_and_push_job    | Yes.
+Defaults to `buildAndPushDocker`.
 Name of previous Build-and-Push-Docker-Image job helm_repo             | Yes.
 GitHub repository with your Helm charts helm_folder           | Yes.
 Folder path, within your Helm charts repo, within which you'd execute the `helm upgrade` command.
 Note: By default, Helm charts repository will be installed in `infra` sub-directory in the runner.
 So, for example, if the folder within which you'd execute the `helm upgrade` command is in `some-subfolder` which is located on the repository's root folder, you should input `some-subfolder` here tag_regex             | Yes.
 Defaults to: `(${{github.event.repository.name}}[\r\n]+\s*tag:\s*)(\d*\.\d*\.\d*)`.
 Previously-updated Docker image tag to be updated in the Helm repo.
 Regex groups are supported